 I hope that all readers, with or without personal experience of breast cancer, will feel supported and encouraged to know their unique relationship with their wobbly womanly body parts really does matter.
 I expect laughter, tears, but mostly that women will be able to better grasp their own experience, and ultimately a feeling of hope and healing of being part of a sisterhood that understands how it is.

-My intention is also that the stories will educate and inform all readers about the significant impact of breast cancer surgery on women’s emotional and spiritual health, and offer a unique insight into the long road to a ‘new normal’ for women who have had surgery due to breast cancer.
+I hope the stories will inform all readers about the significant impact of breast cancer surgery on women’s emotional and spiritual health, and offer a unique insight into the long road to a ‘new normal’ for women who have had surgery due to breast cancer.

 A fundraising campaign to share 1000 copies of the book into the community around New Zealand, and beyond, is well underway.
 If you would like to contribute a little or a lot to sharing the boob wisdom you can find the details here and be sure to check out the gallery on the givealittle page too, for a preview of some of the imagery for the book.